 There have been reports of violent attacks on cars and buses.
 Using a reputable tour company for longer journeys may reduce the risks.
 On shorter distances, use radio or hotel taxis.

 Petty theft is a problem in cities and tourist areas, including the Bay Islands (Roatán, Utila and Guanaja).
 Avoid walking around Tegucigalpa, San Pedro Sula and other main towns and cities on mainland Honduras.
 Be particularly careful at bus stations, airports, isolated beaches, tourist sites and on public transport.
 Keep your valuables locked away in a safe if possible.
-Avoid displaying valuable items like jewellery, cameras, MP3 players, iPads and mobile phones.
+Avoid displaying valuable items like jewellery, cameras, iPads and mobile phones.

 Foreign visitors and residents can be targeted by scam artists.
 The scams come in many forms, and can pose great financial loss.
 If you or your relatives or friends are asked to transfer money to Honduras make absolutely sure that it is not part of a scam and that you have properly checked with the person receiving the money that they are requesting it.

-Don’t travel around after dark as you greatly increase the risk of attack.
+Do not travel after dark as you greatly increase the risk of attack.
 Roads that have seen attacks include routes from Limones to La Union, from Olancho via Salama to Saba, from Gualaco to San Esteban and from La Esperanza to Gracias.
 The isolated roads of the Department of Santa Barbara have also seen criminal activity, and hijackings of vehicles have occurred on roads in and around Tela, La Ceiba, Trujillo and El Progreso.

 Take particular care near the borders with Guatemala, El Salvador and Nicaragua.
 Travellers have been targeted by armed robbers after crossing the Honduran border into El Salvador.
 It is often better to cross borders in the morning as they sometimes close in the early evening or remain unmanned at night.